Canon 60Da image 10 mm f/2.8, ISO 1600, exp. = 6 s by J. Hlynialuk

-Astrophoto deadline now Mar 26, 2014 to provide time to photograph Comet ISON.
+Astrophoto deadline now Mar 26, 2014 -PLEASE read updated Rules HERE:

 The Bluewater Astronomical Society is a group of amateur astronomers that love stargazing and sharing the hobby with others.
 We promote astronomy education in the Bluewater counties of Bruce and Grey by holding star gazing sessions, lectures and astronomy events for anyone interested in learning more about the night sky.
 We have a large, modern facility, the ES Fox Observatory on the grounds of the Bluewater Outdoor Education Centre of the Bluewater Education Foundation.
 There we show, to young and old alike, views of the moon, planets, star clusters, galaxies and nebulae.
 Join us at our public stargazing sessions (see below or click on Coming Events) for some heavenly views under one of the last truly dark sky locations in Ontario.

 The BOEC was declared a Dark Sky Preserve in Nov.
 2012, Canada’s 15th DSP.
 At the ES Fox Observatory, we have a large reflecting telescope (a 28-inch Webster) and we use it regularly in our public viewing sessions.

 BAS regular 1st Wed of the month meetings start on Mar 5, 2014.